rflandau/Orv/implementations/slims/PACKETS.md

 Sent by a node not part of the vault to introduce itself.
 VKs respond to HELLOs with HELLO_ACK.

+The Version field in the header has special meaning for HELLOs: the node sets Header version to the highest version they support/ wish to use.

 Requester nodes typically follow up with a JOIN or MERGE, but do not have to.

 ### Payload